-The School provides an educational program based on, and taught in accordance with the Board of Studies, Teaching and Educational Standards (BOSTES) syllabuses for primary education.
+The School provides an educational program based on, and taught in accordance with the NSW Education Standards Authority (NESA) syllabuses for primary education.
 The Key Learning Areas (KLAs) are English, Mathematics, Science and Technology (S&T), Human Society and its Environment (HSIE), Creative Arts (CA) and Personal Development, Health and Physical Education (PDHPE).
 In addition to this, the School implements the Diocesan Religious Education syllabus.
 Staff members are committed to continuous improvement of teaching and learning in all facets of the curriculum.

-In 2016 we began focussing on developing precision in the teaching of Mathematics.
-The teaching staff believe it is important that we have consistent practice across the English and Mathematics blocks so students know and understand learning expectations and routines, no matter the class in which they are learning.
-Extensive professional learning for staff has been an integral part of this process.
-The school leadership team continue to collaboratively and actively lead professional learning (PL).
+2017 was a year of developing precision in teaching Mathematics.
+The teaching staff believe it is important that consistent practice is evident across the English and Mathematics blocks so that students know and understand learning expectations and routines, no matter the class in which they are learning.
+Extensive staff PL has been an integral part of this process.
+The School leadership team continue to collaboratively and actively lead PL.
 Curriculum initiatives have provided opportunities for teachers to work together to reflect, discuss, plan, implement and evaluate literacy and numeracy experiences that maximise children's learning.

-This journey has been aided by support from the Catholic Schools Office (CSO) with Extending Mathematical Understanding (EMU) and Best Start.
-This year the school an began first wave EMU in Year 1 and Year 3.
-Considerable resourcing by way of releasing teachers, organising CSO personnel to work with and support teachers, and purchasing teaching resources has greatly assisted this journey.
-This included the resourcing of EMU Kits for all classrooms.
+This journey has been aided by support from the CSO with programs such as Extending Mathematical Understanding (EMU) and Best Start.
+This year the School held two first wave intervention sessions in EMU for vulnerable students in Year 1.
+2017 saw considerable resourcing by way of releasing teachers for PL, organising CSO personnel to work with and support teachers.
+This included planning and co-teaching sessions involving CSO personnel and the Mathematics Coordinator.
+The purchasing of teaching resources has greatly assisted this journey.

 To understand the student's point of need and consequently inform teaching, data gathering and analysis has been a focus with purposeful use of the Teacher Inquiry and Knowledge Building Cycle (Timperley 2008).
-All teachers conduct a Mathematical Assessment Interview (MAI) on their students at the beginning of the year to identify their mathematical understanding in number, and hence their point of need.
+All teachers conduct a Mathematical Assessment Interview (MAI) with each student at the beginning of the year to identify their mathematical understanding in number, and hence their point of need.
 This informs the grouping of students and subsequent instructional decisions.
 Data is collected to track the reading levels of the students across the school.
 Reading levels are tracked twice per term which is the catalyst for professional dialogue.
 This dialogue assists teachers in sharing reading strategies and programs.
+Other forms of data are collected which include PAT Maths, PAT Reading and Comprehension and Spelling.